 Mill Valley remains a safe community.
 However, there has been a significant increase in property crimes in the past year.
 Although home burglaries may seem random in occurrence, they actually involve a selection process.
 The burglar’s selection process is simple: choose an unoccupied house with the easiest access, the greatest amount of cover, and the best escape routes.

 Most burglaries occur between Monday and Friday during daytime hours.
 Burglary is often a crime of opportunity.
-Criminals seek easy targets like open garages, and empty homes with easy hidden entry.
+Criminals seek easy targets like open garages and empty homes with easy hidden entry.
+Homes that are under construction have also been burglarized for valuables and tools.
 Unlocked cars with visible valuables inside are also a popular target.

 We can achieve a safe community with well-informed residents working cooperatively with law enforcement through information sharing, good safety practices and effective communication.
 Residents know their neighborhoods better than anyone else and we encourage you to report any and all suspicious activity.
 Mill Valley Police Officers recently made several arrests as a result of citizen reports.